TALBI-svg/blog/requirements/features_need_to_fix.md

 19 #logout user when account disactivated#
 20 #block user to not add more then feedback much times# 21 #push notification when admin replay#
 22 #in dashboard get every category count posts#
+23 #when post_details didn't have any post redirect user to index.php#